-Staff has evaluated school zone areas throughout the City and recommends a citywide uniform application of reduced and extended speed limits in school zones where permitted by the CVC and MUTCD.
-School zones are recommended to span the maximum allowable limits where feasible, unless roadway limits are constrained by a major intersections or other similar feature.
-Attachment 1 provides a table summary of the street segments which are recommended for reduced speed limits in school zones.
+Staff has re-evaluated school zone areas throughout the City and recommends a citywide uniform application of reduced and extended speed limits in school zones where permitted by the CVC and MUTCD.
+School zones are recommended to span the maximum allowable limits where feasible, unless roadway limits are constrained by a major intersection or other similar feature.
+Attachment 1 provides a table summary of the street segments evaluated by staff and the corresponding speed limits in accordance with the MUTCD.